bmaltais/kohya_ss/README.md

 - Add support for `wandb_run_name`, `log_tracker_name` and `log_tracker_config` parameters under the advanced section.
 - Update sd-scripts to v0.8.5
 - Improve code
+- Add support for custom path defaults.
+Simply copy the `config example.toml` file found in the root of the repo to `config.toml` and edit the different values to your taste.

 ### 2024/03/13 (v23.0.11)